 In lucid dreaming, you have to be asleep to be able to experience.
 It is a constant.

 This isn’t the same for astral projection which can occur through meditation (which may involve the use of binaural beats) or at the moment when you are teetering at the edge of sleep.
 You can be conscious before the experience, unlike lucid dreaming.

 4. The ability to recall events

-But in astral projection, you may not even realize that you have travelled in the astral plane.
-Often times, we may feel a falling sensation right before we wake up from sleep, if this isn’t a non-lucid nightmare, then it is usually involuntary astral projection.
+But in astral projection, you may not even realize that you have traveled in the astral plane.
+Oftentimes, we may feel a falling sensation right before we wake up from sleep, if this isn’t a non-lucid nightmare, then it is usually involuntary astral projection.
 You may even wake up feeling fatigued and cannot remember anything about the experience.

 However, experienced astral travelers may be able to recall and recount their astral experience.

 Well, here we are.

 These are the major differences between lucid dreaming and astral projection.
 We really hope this helps you understand your future otherworldly experiences more.

 If you have any questions, need a spiritual guide, or just want to share your psychic experience, please feel free to reach us.
 Until next time, enjoy your cosmic journey.
 Safe travels!